 A Domestic Violence (DV) conviction will prevent you from owning or possessing a firearm.
 For non-citizens, it can lead to deportation.
 For military and police, it can end your career.
 Jail, fines and classes are near term consequences, but remember these charges stay on your record forever and may affect your career.

 If you have been charged with domestic violence an experienced Denver domestic violence attorney is essential.
-Get in touch with experienced Denver domestic violence defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 726-8080.
+Get in touch with experienced Denver domestic violence defense attorney Jason Savela by calling (720) 821-1001.